How pornography affects young people

 It’s important to listen and be open to what your child has to say.
 If your child has questions, it’s best to answer them briefly and honestly.
 If you don’t know the answers, it’s OK to say so.
 You can tell your child you’ll think about it and get back to them.

 Once you’ve started talking with your child about pornography, you might find talking gets easier the more you do it.
 Here are some important things you could talk about.

 Why does online pornography exist?

 Explain that some adults like looking at pornography, so people film or take photos of sex to make money.
-You could mention that some people choose to take part in making pornography, but others do it because they can’t find another job.
+You could mention that, as with many jobs, some people choose to take part in making pornography, but others do it because they can’t find another job.